Mississippi Plan: History

 In 1875, under their Mississippi Plan, the Democrats conducted a political dual-pronged battle to reverse Republican strength in the state.
 White paramilitary organizations such as the Red Shirts arose to serve as "the military arm of the Democratic Party."
-Unlike the Ku Klux Klan (which was defunct by then), the Red Shirts operated and paraded openly, with members known in local areas.
+Unlike the Ku Klux Klan at the time (which was mostly defunct by then), the Red Shirts operated and paraded openly, with members known in local areas.
 They sometimes invited newspaper coverage of their parades and activities, and their goals were political – to throw out the Republicans.
 They were well-armed, with private financing for the purchase of new weapons as they took on more power.
 The first step was to persuade the 10 to 15 percent of Scalawags (white Republicans) to vote with the Democratic party.
 Outright attacks and economic and political pressure convinced many carpetbaggers to switch parties or flee the state.

 The second step of the Mississippi Plan was intimidation of freedmen and their families.
 Planters, landlords and merchants used economic coercion against black sharecroppers and farmers, with limited success.
 The Red Shirts more often used violence, including whippings and murders, and intimidation at the polls.
 They were joined in the violence by white paramilitary groups known as "rifle clubs," who frequently provoked riots at Republican rallies, shooting down dozens of blacks in the ensuing conflicts.

 Although the governor requested Federal troops to curb the violence, President Ulysses S. Grant hesitated to act.
-He feared being accused of "bayonet rule" — which he believed would undoubtedly be exploited by Democrats to carry Ohio in that year's state elections.
+He feared being accused of "bayonet rule" – which he believed would undoubtedly be exploited by Democrats to carry Ohio in that year's state elections.
 The violence went unchecked and the plan worked as intended: during Mississippi's 1875 statewide election, five counties with large black majorities polled only 12, 7, 4, 2, and 0 Republican votes, respectively.
 The Republican dominance by 30,000 votes in the 1874 national and city elections was reversed in 1875, with polls showing a Democratic majority of 30,000 in statewide elections.

 The success of the white Democrats in Mississippi influenced the growth of Red Shirt chapters in North and South Carolina as well, which also had thousands of white men involved in rifle clubs.
 The Red Shirts were particularly prominent in suppressing black votes in majority-black counties in South Carolina.
 Historians estimated that they committed 150 murders in the weeks leading up to the 1876 election in South Carolina.
 Louisiana also produced white insurgents, known as the White League, who together with rifle clubs likewise suppressed black voting in the state by violence from 1874 on.

-Legacy
+Mississippi constitution of 1890

 In 1877, U.S. federal troops were withdrawn from the Southern states, due to the national Compromise of 1877.
-White Democrats had control of all southern state legislatures, although blacks continued to be elected to local offices through the 1880s, and to some congressional seats in the late 19th century, the result of alliances with the Populists in some states.
+White Democrats had control of all southern state legislatures, although blacks continued to be elected to local offices through the 1880s.